Welcome to Editmojo!

 Our book formatting service is for Amazon print and Kindle for standard text-based books.
 Editmojo is an affordable service to get your book looking great on all Kindle devices as well as print.
 We follow Amazon formatting guidelines.

-We provide a MOBI file for Kindle and a PDF for print.
-Most books are set to a 5 X 8 trim, but you are welcome to request something different.
-You can also send a style guide or specific formatting requests.
+We provide a file for Kindle and a PDF for print.
+You can send a style guide or specific formatting requests.

 EDITMOJO Book Editing

-We provide a simple, well-rounded book editing service.
-The focus is on copy editing, but we provide the elements of a proofread, line edit and developmental edit too.
+Our most popular editing service is our line editing.
+It’s a simple, well-rounded book editing service.
+If we spot anything outside the scope of a sentence-level line edit we provide developmental notes.
 It’s the perfect fit for your book because we focus on what you need.
 But why take our word for it?
 Try it out yourself with a free sample edit.
 Sample edits are a great way to test us out.
-Get a feel for what you get and what
+Get a feel for what

 we can do for you.